Massive wave propagation near null infinity: Introduction

-is a rather classical topic.
-Nevertheless, it has apparently remained open to establish (beyond the exact Minkowski case) that, e.g. in the case when the forcing and initial data are Schwartz, the solution $u$ admits a full asymptotic expansion at infinity. ``At infinity'' means at the boundary of the radial compactification
+Nevertheless, it has apparently remained open to establish (beyond the exact Minkowski case) that the solution $u$ admits a full asymptotic expansion at infinity.
+At infinity means as $t\to\infty$ (allowing $x_1,\dots,x_d\to\infty$ as well).
+Alternatively, at infinity roughly means at the boundary of the radial compactification